-This designation indicates marginally competent performance or poorer based on academic background and clinical experience as outlined on the KASA form.
+This designation indicates marginally competent performance or poorer based on academic background and clinical experience as outlined on the UI AuD Eval of Student by Clinical Instructor.

-- The student clinician demonstrates difficulty applying and executing the fundamentals of the clinical process when planning for appointments, during the diagnostic and therapy sessions, and in follow through of clinical services. - The student does not independently apply background/academic knowledge to the clinical process. - The student is not consistently familiar with the patient's history and/or current medical record and with diagnostic or therapeutic materials and procedures prior to each clinical session. - Documentation is not consistently informative, thorough, and/or completed in a timely manner.
-It requires substantial revisions in both professional language and content. - The student needs more than usual supervision and direction relative to academic background and clinical experience as outlined on the KASA form. - The student may recognize only some areas in need of improvement.
-It is projected that the student clinician may continue to need more than the usual amount of supervision with similar patients. - One or more KASA competencies are below the level expected for the student's clinical experience.
+• The student clinician demonstrates difficulty applying and executing the fundamentals of the clinical process when planning for appointments, during the diagnostic and therapy sessions, and in follow through of clinical services.

+- The student does not independently apply background/academic knowledge to the clinical process. - The student is not consistently familiar with the patient's history and/or current medical record and with diagnostic or therapeutic materials and procedures prior to each clinical session. - Documentation is not consistently informative, thorough, and/or completed in a timely manner.
+It requires substantial revisions in both professional language and content. - The student needs more than usual supervision and direction relative to academic background and clinical experience as outlined on the UI AuD Eval of Student by Clinical Instructor. - The student may recognize only some areas in need of improvement.
+It is projected that the student clinician may continue to need more than the usual amount of supervision with similar patients. - One or more clinical competencies are below the level expected for the student's clinical experience.